buhrmi/buhrmi/README.md

 ### Hi there 👋

-This is buhrmi, I do [live coding sessions on Twitch](https://twitch.tv/buhrmitv).
+This is buhrmi, I host [live coding sessions on Twitch](https://twitch.tv/buhrmitv).

 Welcome to my GitHub.
 In here you can find lots of crap (the GitHub stars are misleading), but also some useful stuff.